bertrandmartel/pusher/README.md

 as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-Bluetooth Button Pusher is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Pusher is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Bluetooth Button Pusher.
+You should have received a copy of the GNU General Public License along with Pusher.
 If not, see <http://www.gnu.org/licenses/>.
 ```